fsquillace/pearl/doc/tips-tricks.md

 ### INSTALLING AND UPGRADING RANGER ###
 Simply type *pearl\_update\_modules* and it will place the program in '$PEARL\_HOME/opt/ranger'.

-### BOOT GRAPHICAL APPLICATION AT STARTUP OF X SEVER ###
-You can specify in your ~/.xinitrc your applications you want to startup with some delay with the following bash function:

-    source /path/to/pearl/lib/util.sh
-    bootapp pidgin 23

-It will boot pidgin after 23 seconds.
-This function allow to reduce the overhead of booting the X Server with a lot of application at startup.

 ### COLORIZE THE HOSTNAME IN PROMPT ###
 In order to recognize easily which machine you are currently using, the hostname information present in the prompt is colorized in function of its value.